-6 Ethernet Switch - Ethernet Conquers All
+5 Ethernet Switch - Ethernet Conquers All

-If you want to connect more than one computer to the Internet you need a Local Area Network (LAN).
-LANs are useful for much more than just sharing your Internet access.
+If you want to connect more than one computer to the internet you need a Local Area Network (LAN).
+LANs are useful for much more than just sharing your internet connection.
 Having a LAN allows computers to access shared resources such as a printer and files.
-Local resources are still available even if you lose Internet access.
-Wi-Fi and Unshielded Twisted Pair (UTP) Ethernet technology is ubiquitous and dominates the SOHO market.
+Local resources remain accessible even if you lose internet access.
+Wi-Fi and Unshielded Twisted Pair (UTP) Ethernet dominate the SOHO market.